ParthKGarg/Pong-AI/README.md

 # Pong AI — Deep Q-Network (DQN)

 A Pong-playing AI built from scratch using Deep Q-Network (DQN) reinforcement learning with PyTorch and Pygame.
-The agent learns to play Pong through self-play against a stochastic opponent, achieving a **13/20 win rate** in pure greedy evaluation after 800 training episodes.
+The agent learns to play Pong through self-play against a stochastic opponent, achieving an **80% win rate against a perfect tracking opponent** in pure greedy evaluation after just 300 training episodes.

 ---